angeanto/angeanto.github.io/README.md

 If search is restored later, validate the Algolia application and credentials and design indexing separately from pull-request previews.
 Do not run indexing as a local build test: it writes to an external index.

 Work on branches and submit changes for pull-request review.
 Never merge into `main` or `master` automatically.

+## Course content and external Accelerator page

+Current university enrollment links in `index.md`, `_pages/dmcb.md`, and `_pages/about.md` use program `prog-482` (fourth cycle).
+Update all three when enrollment changes.
+The course page links to the published alumni podcast; the previous third-cycle poster is retained as an asset but no longer displayed there.
+Historical course pages are separate.

+The navigation's Accelerator destination is hosted in MailerLite, independently of this Jekyll repository.
+See [reviewed replacement fragments and publication steps](docs/maintenance/accelerator/README.md).
+Merging this repository does not update that landing page.